Free: Healthy Freezer Meals Recipe Ebook

 - Beef Broth – The Instant Pot always requires some liquid for pressure cooking, and beef broth is one of the most flavorful choices.
 For an even richer sauce and more nutrition, use bone broth.

 - Coconut Aminos – This is similar to soy sauce, with a combination of salty, sweet, and umami flavors.
-Soy sauce is also fine to use.
+Another soy sauce substitute or regular soy sauce is also fine to use.

 - Garlic – Use fresh garlic cloves for best flavor or jarred garlic for convenience.